sigmaenigma/automobile-odb1-honda-del-sol/README.md

 - Raspberry Pi
 - GPIO setup for reading OBD1 data
-- 1994 Honda Del Sol with a B16a3 Engine
+- 1994 Honda Del Sol with a B16A3 Engine
+- **Voltage regulator** to step down 12V to 3.3V

 ## Software Requirements